LeafandRobot/hpstr-jekyll-theme/desert-island/index.md

 C: (gets up and walks into kitchen)

-C: 5 things.
+C: Five things.

 T: Ummm...
-2 laptops, 2 staelite internet connectons and one carlyn.
+2 laptops, 2 satellite internet connections, and one Carlyn.

 C: (shakes head)

 T: What?